p-lr/TrekMe/Readme.md

 TrekMe is an Android app to get live position on a map and other useful information, without ever needing an internet connection (except when creating a map).
-It differs from other map apps in the source of maps.
+It differs from other similar apps in the source of maps.
 Usually, a map is downloaded from the internet and is sometimes cached for an offline access (e.g google map).
 TrekMe is designed for people willing to use particular maps like USGS in USA, or IGN in France for example.
+In fact, any WMTS source can be integrated inside TrekMe.
-You can also use your own map if you possess a paper map and you want to use it for your next trek.
-In this case, just scan it, then prepare and view it in TrekMe (see below).
-It also works if you possess a huge single file (several Gb), as TrekMe is designed to work with arbitrary map size.
+But it's not limited to that.
+If you own a paper map and you want to use it for your next trek, just scan it, then prepare it to use inside TrekMe (see below).
+It also works if you have a huge single image (several Gb), as TrekMe is designed to work with arbitrary map size.
 The only limitation is the memory available on your device (smartphone, tablet).
+Finally, TrekMe is designed to consume very few CPU resources, to preserve the device's battery.

 ## <a name="TOC-Features-sum"></a>Features summary

 * Support in-app map creation from:
 	- United States's USGS
-	- France IGN (requires a ** annual subscription of 6€ **)
+	- France IGN (requires a ** annual subscription of 8€ **)
  	- Spain IGN
  	- OpenStreetMap
 * Marker support (with optional comments)